Aboriginal sites of New South Wales: History and description

 Paintings cover a wide range of subjects, both spiritual and secular.
 Coloured pigmentation was created with ochre (giving a red/orange colour), charcoal (for a black pigmentation) and ash (for grey pigmentation).
-One good example is the rock shelter popularly known as Baiame's Cave, at Milbrodale, with paintings depicting a large figure that may be Baiame, the Sky Father.
+One good example is the rock shelter known as Baiame Cave, at Milbrodale, with paintings depicting a large figure that may be Baiame, the Sky Father.

-Rock carvings, also known as petroglyphs or Rock Engravings, are of a style known as "simple figurative", which conventional archaeological thinking dates to the last 5000 years.
+Rock carvings, also known as petroglyphs or rock engravings, are of a style known as "simple figurative", which conventional archaeological thinking dates to the last 5000 years.
 Other engravings show European sailing ships, and so cannot be more than about 200 years old.
 Thus we are left with a date range of 5000–200 years ago.
 It is likely that some of the freshest engravings represent the later part of that time range, whilst the most worn represent the earliest part.
 However, the situation is complicated by the fact that we know the engravings were sometimes "re-grooved" during ceremonies.
 Carvings could be very large.
 In some carvings, the figure of Baiame the Sky Father could be eighteen metres tall.

 In addition to pictorial carvings, there are many grinding grooves, caused by grinding stone implements on a rock surface to shape them and give them an edge.
 Areas like Sydney and the Blue Mountains have many rock carvings because they predominantly consist of sandstone (known as Hawkesbury sandstone), which is a very suitable surface for rock carvings.
 See Sydney Rock Engravings for the main article on these.

 Hand stencils can often be found in rock shelters and caves, which have given them protection from the elements over the years.
 They were created by placing the hand on a rocky surface and blowing pigmentation around it, leaving the silhouette of the hand on the rock.
 There is often a number of them in one place.
 The best-known example is Red Hands Cave, in the Blue Mountains National Park, which has many stencils, including those created by children as well as adults.

 Charcoal drawings were exactly that: drawings executed with a piece of charcoal.
 Like the rock carvings, they could be of a wide range of subjects, with animals often featured.

 Shell middens developed in occupation sites where shell fish were consumed.
 Over the years, layers of shells would build up, creating a concentration of many shells in the soil around the occupation site.

 Shield trees are seen occasionally in the Sydney bush.
 A substantial piece of bark would be cut out of a tree and used as a shield or tray.
 A visible "scar" was thus left behind, which could vary considerably in size, some being quite large.

-Restricted areas (otherwise known as sacred sites) are usually of a spiritual nature and were restricted to adult males and, in some cases, women.
+Restricted areas, or sacred sites, are usually of a spiritual nature and were restricted to adult males and, in some cases, women.
 These sites could include ceremonial sites, bora grounds, men's sites and women's birthing sites.